 A professional in the field of mental and physical health can come in and talk with all your employees and give them solutions and advice to their problems.
 Someone might be suffering from anxiety at work, and perhaps paranoia.
 They can be given advice they need to help them live a more mentally stable life and this will help them further their career.
 On the other hand you may also have people that have hidden issues with their work and personal life imbalance.

 For example an employee may always look like they need rest, but never talks about it.
-They might be suffering from insomnia and stress which is the last thing you want them to be.
+They might be suffering from insomnia and stress which is the last thing you want them to be dealing with.
+Burnout or worse could be just around the corner for these workers.

 A space to get away

 Modern offices are becoming more and more spacious.
-This isn’t just due to the simplistic decor and interior design that you see being implemented everywhere.
-It’s also because workers need to have their own space.
+This isn’t just due to the simplistic décor and interior design that you see being implemented everywhere.
+It is also because workers need to have their own space.
 Working together all day long comes with its own challenges.

 For your office you should create a space where employees can come and give their mind a rest.
 A space where they can get away from the noise and business of the office will greatly improve their mental health.
 Stress can be managed this way quite effectively as simply removing yourself from a stressful environment can calm you down.